gensyn/task_tracker/README.md

 > **Note:** After setting the last done date, the task's next due date will be automatically recalculated based on your configured interval.

 ---

+### 🗺️ Blueprint for automations

+A blueprint is automatically registered for Task Tracker.
+Just create a new automation and select the **Task Tracker** blueprint to get started.

 ### 🤖 Example Automation